Ukrainian leader felt Trump pressure before taking office - The Boston Globe

 The May 7 meeting included two of his top aides, Andriy Yermak and Andriy Bogdan, the people said.
 Also in the room was Andriy Kobolyev, head of the state-owned natural gas company Naftogaz, and Amos Hochstein, an American who sits on the Ukrainian company’s supervisory board.
 Hochstein is a former diplomat who advised Biden on Ukraine matters during the Obama administration.

-The White House has offered only a bare-bones public readout on the April call, saying Trump urged Zelenskiy and the Ukrainian people to implement reforms, increase prosperity and ‘‘root out corruption.’’
-In the intervening months, Trump and his proxies have frequently used the word ‘‘corruption’’ to reference the monthslong efforts to get the Ukrainians to investigate Democrats.
+The White House has offered only a bare-bones public readout on the April call, saying Trump urged Zelensky and the Ukrainian people to implement reforms, increase prosperity, and ‘‘root out corruption.’’
+In the intervening months, Trump and his proxies have frequently used the word ‘‘corruption’’ to reference the months-long efforts to get the Ukrainians to investigate Democrats.

 Trump has said he would release a transcript of the first call, but the White House had no comment Wednesday on when, or if, that might happen.

-During the call, Trump asked Zelenskiy for ‘‘a favor,’’ requesting an investigation into a conspiracy theory related to a Democratic computer server hacked during the 2016 election campaign.
-Trump also pushed Zelenskiy to investigate Biden and his son.
-Trump then advised Zelenskiy that Giuliani and Attorney General Bill Barr would be contacting him about the request, according to a summary of the called released by the White House.
+During the call, Trump asked Zelensky for ‘‘a favor,’’ requesting an investigation into a conspiracy theory related to a Democratic computer server hacked during the 2016 election campaign.
+Trump also pushed Zelensky to investigate Biden and his son.
+Trump then advised Zelensky that Giuliani and Attorney General Bill Barr would be contacting him about the request, according to a summary of the called released by the White House.

 Advertisement

-Within days, Giuliani flew to Madrid to meet privately with Yermak, Zelenskiy’s aide who was in the May 7 meeting.
+Within days, Giuliani flew to Madrid to meet privately with Yermak, Zelensky’s aide who was in the May 7 meeting.

 Taylor also detailed multiple previously undisclosed diplomatic interactions between Trump’s envoys and senior Ukrainian officials in which the president’s demand to investigate the Bidens in exchange for American aid was clear.

 In a joint Sept.
-25 news conference with Trump at the United Nations in New York, Zelenskiy denied he felt pressured to investigate the Bidens.
+25 news conference with Trump at the United Nations in New York, Zelensky denied he felt pressured to investigate the Bidens.

 Advertisement